 - Completion of at least 15 semester hours in residence at NorthWest Arkansas Community College.
 (Certain professional degree programs may have more specific and/or extensive residency requirements.) - 2.
 Presentation of a cumulative grade point average of 2.0 out of a possible 4.0 in all courses submitted for graduation.
-A student may repeat a course for credit as often as he/she wishes, but no course will be counted more than once for graduation. - 3.
-Filing formal application for graduation for the fall, spring, or summer semesters. - 4.
-Settlement of all financial obligations to satisfy the Business Office. - Participation in the Arkansas Assessment of General Education outcomes assessment in compliance with Arkansas Act 98 of 1989.
-(CAAP)
+A student may repeat a course for credit as often as he/she wishes, but no course will be counted more than once for graduation. - Settlement of all financial obligations to satisfy the Business Office.